valhalla/demos/docs/blogs/2015-07-07-dynamic-costing.md

 ## SIF - Dynamic Costing within Valhalla

 Two core components of the Valhalla open source routing engine are **Thor** and **Sif**.
 These 2 companions (in Norse mythoogy Thor and Sif are husband and wife) form the basis of the path generation algorithm.
-Thor holds the path algorithms and traverses the rouing tiles, while Sif performs costing that is central to forming the best path.
+Thor holds the path algorithms and traverses the routing tiles, while Sif performs costing that is central to forming the best path.
 Rather than baking costs into the routing graph data, Valhalla uses dynamic, run-time costing to generate costs based on a rich set of attributes stored in the routing graph tiles.
 This allows run-time generation of alternate routes simply by using different costing methods or options.

 ####Path Costing Introduction